Many migrant engineers who arrive in Australia don’t know where to begin when it comes to finding work in their field. Here are seven tips.

 Engage with Engineers Australia or other relevant bodies specific to your engineering discipline, McDonald suggested.

-“Industry organisations understand what recognition of your overseas qualifications the industry will need.
-They also provide training and networking opportunities.”
+“Industry organisations understand the recognition process for overseas qualifications and what the industry needs.
+They can also provide training and networking opportunities.”

 4. Get networking

-Engineers Australia’s events calendar is planned almost 12 months ahead and other bodies will likely have a similar schedule of networking opportunities.
+Engineers Australia’s events and training calendar is planned almost 12 months ahead and other bodies will likely have a similar schedule of networking opportunities.

-“You can attend general meet-and-greet events with other migrant engineers, topic-based events, industry conferences and education events, which are all ways for you to connect with your industry,” McDonald said.
+“You can attend general meet-and-greet events with other migrant engineers, topic-based events, industry conferences and education events, which are all ways for you to connect with your profession and industry,” McDonald said.

 5. Research the market